vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

 * ``Py_HashPointer()``
 * ``Py_IsFinalizing()``

-I have many open pull requests to add more public functions.
+More functions are coming soon, I have many open pull requests.

 Adding new functions is slower than what I expected.
-The good part is that many people review the API and the new API is way better than the old one.
-At least, it is moving steadily, functions are added one by one.
+The good part is that many people are reviewing the APIs, and that the new public APIs are way better than the old private ones: less error prone, can be more efficient, etc. At least, the conversion of private to public is moving steadily, functions are added one by one.